Skip to main content

 Holder decides — wait or sell

-Two paths are available to the bond holder at any moment before maturity:
+Two paths are available at any moment before maturity:

-• List on the marketplace at a chosen pricePerUnit in USDC; on fill the seller receives USDC and the buyer takes over the bond (Option B).
+• List on the marketplace at a chosen pricePerUnit in USDC; on fill the seller receives USDC and the buyer takes over the bond.

 These are not mutually exclusive — the holder can list, cancel, hold, relist, etc., until maturity.